Arizona vs. Alabama: Sportsbook promo codes, odds, spread, over/under - December 20

 Arizona vs. Alabama Odds, Spread, Over/Under

-Here's a look at the odds, spread and over/under for this matchup available on different sportsbooks.
+Take a look at the odds, spread and over/under for this matchup posted at several sportsbooks.

 |Favorite